Lapsus$: T-Mobile

-Microsoft (2022)
+Microsoft

 On 20 March 2022, Lapsus$ posted a screenshot of the technology company Microsoft's Azure DevOps server to their Telegram channel.
 The following day, the group released a 37 GB zip file containing, among other things, "90% of the source code for the Bing search engine".

-Globant (2022)
+Globant

 On 30 March 2022, Luxembourg-based IT company Globant confirmed its network had been breached by Lapsus$.

-Uber (2022)
+Uber

 On 15 September 2022, Uber announced that it had been breached by Lapsus$.

-Rockstar Games (2022)
+Rockstar Games

 On 18 September 2022, 90 videos of game footage relating to Grand Theft Auto VI emerged on GTAForums.
 The hacker is thought to have been affiliated with Lapsus$.
-On 25 December 2023, additional content obtained from the breach a year prior was reported to have been leaked, including game files for the planned follow-up to Bully, Python code to Grand Theft Auto VI, and the full source code to Grand Theft Auto V, which included hints about planned DLC content for the game.
+On 25 December 2023, additional content obtained from the breach a year prior was reported to have been leaked, including game files for the planned follow-up to Bully, Python code to Grand Theft Auto VI, and the full source code to Grand Theft Auto V, which included hints about planned DLC for the game.